 Would I stay again?
 Yes – if the price was right

-I was excited to return to this hotel, not something I do often and initially wished I hadn’t.
+I was excited to return to 2Ciels Luxury Boutique Hotel & Spa, not something I do often and initially wished I hadn’t.
 On both visits, our room wasn’t quite right.
 The most recent stay began with a low-level, noisy, street-facing room with balcony doors that wouldn’t lock.
 We flagged it immediately and explained we were on a tight time line as had dinner reservations.
 Unfortunately, urgency wasn’t part of the response.
 The lock was eventually fixed, our dinner reservation missed, and a promise made to move us the next morning – which did happen.
 But not a great start.
 (The previous stay we ended up in a suite!)

 And yet… I’d still stay again.
 Because this hotel’s rooftop is that good.
 Here, it’s not just a nice extra – it’s the reason to book – but note a few caveats.
 The pool is smaller than the photos suggest, perfect for dipping rather than lounging, and the number of sunbeds at the pool is limited (I counted eight on both stays).
 That said, visiting in February and March meant full pool days didn’t mean rising with the sun to nab a bed!
 Though I did – I am no risk taker when it comes to my one and only full rooftop pool day!